 About Sexually Transmitted Diseases

-The activity can vary from vaginal intercourse, oral and anal sexual interaction.
+The activity can vary from vaginal intercourse to oral and anal sexual interaction.
 In addition, there are some sexually transmitted infections that may spread by way of unsterilized or unsanitary injections commonly used by drug addicted individuals.
-STDs may also be carried from the mother to her newborn during the process of childbirth and breastfeeding can also result in the transmission as walla some blood transfusions.
+STDs may also be carried from the mother to her newborn during the process of childbirth, and breastfeeding can also result in the transmission as well as some blood transfusions.

 Moreover, sexually transmitted diseases rank among the most infectious ailments known in the United States today.
 In fact, The Center for Disease Control estimates that a staggering 20 million new STD cases emerge on an annual basis in America.
 Half of these transpire in youngsters aged between 15 and 24.
 That number gives us a strong indication that suggested precautions are not taken and that those affected may not act with heed.